 “Completion” can best understood as the cultural imperative for white collar knowledge workers to orient themselves towards productivity.
 It is not only about the accomplishment of the work itself, but the small upticks of satisfaction upon accomplishment, and the looming anxiety of what is to come next — altogether fueling a way of living and being in the contemporary, digital world.
 Gently and quietly, Form Art’s user traces the process of working towards the completion of something, whether as mundane as checking boxes, selecting bubbles, or typing text.
 Our reflexes might fluctuate between conscious and mindless clicking, while our responses oscillate between anxiety and comfort; frustration and satisfaction; feeling unproductive and productive.

 This paper begins with an analysis on the repetitive gestures, cyclical feelings and forms of labor that arise and are associated with the completion of work in the industrial and information age.
 This sets a foundation to posit how interface design iterates on modernist design principles and concurrently, how the ungrabbable nature of the digital environment intensifies our anxieties.
 Finally, focusing on the glitch as a threat to the user of information technology, I compare how in contrast to other artworks that deploy the glitch as an aesthetic form, Form Art takes a step back, with soft glitches that are more administrable for the user.
-By placing the affective and aesthetic responses of artworks in the foreground, against the history of the GUI in the background, one can start to piece together a set of attitudes and forms that describe a culture of work facilitated by information technologies — an anxiety to complete that runs pervasive and has crystallized into a habitual activity of our everyday lives.
+By placing the affective and aesthetic responses of artworks in the foreground, against the history of the GUI in the background, one can start to piece together a set of attitudes and forms that describe a culture of work facilitated by information technologies — an anxiety to complete that has seeped into our everyday lives.

 - Alexei Shulgin, Form Art, 1997